 Oxford Open articles are published under Creative Commons licences.

-RCUK/Wellcome Trust funded authors publishing in Social Science Japan Journal can use the Creative Commons Attribution licence (CC-BY) for their articles.
+All authors publishing in Social Science Japan Journal can use

 • Creative Commons Attribution Non-Commercial licence (CC-BY-NC)